svlentink/www/hugo/blog.lent.ink/content/post/diy-cheatsheet.md

 too limited and only worth considering if you need analog or economies of scale.
 Therefor, all my DIY home automation have a Linux kernel.

+To understand this cheatsheet, this is my point of view;
++ Love cheap solutions for home automation
++ Love being able to write custom code
++ Hate it when stuff is dependent on the vendors' server (most smart products)
++ Don't like the physical aspect, get me the CLI over SSH ASAP

 ## Step00: hardware

 Get the required hardware.

 + USB to TTL
-+ Board
++ Board with wifi
 + dupont cables
 + power supply
 + relay
 + SD card
-+ Laptop with Linux, Windows or Mac
++ Laptop with Linux, Windows or Mac (i.e. not a Chromebook or tablet)
 + etc.

 ## Step01: bootable